October marks Black History Month in the UK, the Netherlands, and Ireland (USA and Canada observe Black History Month in February).

 However, due to racial injustice these achievements are often missed out of history books or brushed over in school lessons.
 Black History Month aims to address this unfairness, by celebrating the achievements of the Black community over the years.

-Salt will be commemorating Black History Month by sharing stories throughout the whole month, as well as helpful resources.
-Below, we share the history of Black men and women in the U.K.
+Below, we share the history of some Black men and women in the U.K.

 Some great people you should know about:

 Phillis Wheatley was the first African American poet to be published with her first volume of poetry in 1773.

 Most people know the name Florence Nightingale, but people have campaigned to make sure people also remember everything Mary Seacole did.

 The War Office didn’t allow Mary to help wounded soldiers in the Crimean War, so she raised the money and travelled to Balaclava herself to look after injured British soldiers.

 One of the very first Black women to join the British Armed Forces.
 Lilian started as a Canteen Assistant at an army base in Yorkshire and eventually earned the rank of Corporal, after becoming a leading aircraft woman.

 Diane Abbott made history in 1987 by becoming the first Black woman ever to be elected to Parliament.

 The best-selling author of Noughts and Crosses became the first Black Children’s Laureate, in 2013.

 Ignatius Sancho was the first person of African heritage to vote in a British election and was an influential figure in the movement to abolish the slave trade.